Julius Randle NBA Preview vs. the Cavaliers

 Cavaliers 2022-23 Defensive Insights

-- On defense the Cavaliers conceded 106.9 points per game last year, best in the league.
+- Defensively, the Cavaliers conceded 106.9 points per game last season, best in the league.

-- The Cavaliers conceded 41.2 rebounds on average last season, second in the league.
+- Allowing 41.2 rebounds per game last season, the Cavaliers were second in the league in that category.

-- The Cavaliers gave up 23 assists per game last year (best in the league).
+- The Cavaliers allowed 23 assists per contest last season (best in the league).

-- In terms of three-point defense, the Cavaliers were ranked second in the league last season, conceding 11.3 makes per contest.
+- Allowing 11.3 made three-pointers per game last season, the Cavaliers were second in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!